turbot/steampipe-docs/docs/reference/dot-commands/cache.md

 # .cache
-Enable, disable or clear the query cache.
+Enable, disable or clear the query cache for this session.

 ## Usage
 ```